-The Plainview Urban Development Boundary (UDB) contains approximately 145.8 acres, and no proposed development projects are part of this community plan.
-However, over time, there may be new developments within the Planning Area that could impact the area's aesthetic character as future development replaces existing agricultural lands and rural open spaces.
+The proposed Woodville Urban Development Boundary (UDB) contains approximately 512 acres.3 No proposed development projects are part of this proposed amendment.
+However, over time, the proposed 512-acre area and ultimate planned development within the Planning Area could impact the area's aesthetic character as future development replaces existing agricultural lands and rural open spaces.
 At the time of development, existing General Plan policies and proposed Community Plan policies will be implemented to avoid and/or minimize any potentially adverse impacts to scenic views (for example, ERM-1.15 Minimize Lighting Impacts and ERM-5.18 Night Sky Protection).

-The Project area is traversed by County Scenic Road along Avenue 196 between Road 196 and Road 198.
+The Project area is not adjacent to or within a scenic corridor or vista.
 As with much of Tulare County, the Sierra Nevada mountains are visible when conditions (such as haze, fog, or air quality) do not interfere with visibility.
 Implementation of General Plan policies (for example, SL-1.1 Natural Landscapes) is intended to minimize impacts to views of landscapes.
 Future development design will be required to consider potential visual impacts to the surrounding areas, and set-back requirements and building height limitations contained in the Tulare County Zone Ordinance will also prevent adverse impacts to a scenic vista.